undefined06855/EditorMusic/about.md

 This mod has Rift label support!
 Use `{currentEditorSong}`, `{currentEditorSongArtist}`, `{editorSongDuration}` and `{editorSongTimestamp}` in your Eclipse Discord RPC or labels today!

-## This mod has recently had a complete rewrite!
-If you see some missing features, this is most likely why.
-They will be added eventually!
-Please report any bugs as a result to me either through the github or through the geode discord server.
-If the mod crashes on startup, check there are only a-z and 0-9 characters in the song name, artist name, album cover description and path of the song!